psrisai93/CompetetiveProgramming/README.md

 ## Feedback
 Your feedback is valuable to us.
 If you have any suggestions or questions, please open an issue or contact the repository maintainers.

-Happy coding, and may your pattern recognition skills lead you to success in competitive programming!
+Happy coding, and may your pattern recognition skills lead you to success in competitive programming!!